SHASHWAT-MISHRA-997/Campus-Placement-Predictiom-App/README.md

 Loads data from the Placement_Data.csv file.

-Encodes categorical variables such as gender, work experience, and degree types.
+Encodes categorical variables such as gender, work experience and degree types.

 Balances the data using SMOTE to handle class imbalances.